Tefik-Rudari/migration-tool-vue2-vue3/README.md

 2. Scan project and detect versions
 3. Update dependencies to Vue 3
 4. Offer AI codemods (optional)
+5. Prints the installed `vue3-migrate` version at start so you know which release you’re running

 ### AI Codemods Only